jsschl/ev_mobility_model/README.md

 - Due to the chosen graph structure it adheres the most important variable interdependencies
 - It does not use magic rules and numbers

+## Example Run
+Just run model.py for an exemplary run to sample 200 trip chains with a fixed seed.

+    python model.py

 ## Exemplary Visualization
 Resulting weekly behavior of a large fleet with average users.
 ![](img/placeofstayGER.png)